k98kurz/tapescript/readme.md

 - `reset_plugins(scope: str) -> None`

-Additionally, plugins can be supplied in a dict format to `run_script` or `run_auth_script`, but this will overwrite any plugins previously added for any scope included in the injected `plugins` argument.
+Additionally, plugins can be supplied in a dict format to `run_script` or `run_auth_scripts`, but this will overwrite any plugins previously added for any scope included in the injected `plugins` argument.

 #### Signature Extensions